Adolf Wölfli: Creative works

 The images Wölfli produced were complex, intricate and intense.
 They worked to the very edges of the page with detailed borders.
 In a manifestation of Wölfli's "horror vacui", every empty space was filled with two small holes.
 Wölfli called the shapes around these holes his "birds".

 His images also incorporated an idiosyncratic musical notation.
 This notation seemed to start as a purely decorative affair but later developed into real composition which Wölfli would play on a paper trumpet.

 In 1908, he set about creating a semi-autobiographical epic which eventually stretched to 45 volumes, containing a total of over 25,000 pages and 1,600 illustrations.
 This work was a mix of elements of his own life blended with fantastical stories of his adventures from which he transformed himself from a child to 'Knight Adolf' to 'Emperor Adolf' and finally to 'St Adolf II'.
 Text and illustrations formed the narrative, sometimes combining multiple elements on kaleidoscopic pages of music, words and colour.

 After Wölfli died at Waldau in 1930, his works were taken to the Museum of the Waldau Clinic in Bern.
-Later the Adolf Wölfli Foundation was formed to preserve his art for future generations.
+Later, the Adolf Wölfli Foundation was formed to preserve his art for future generations.
 Its collection is now on display at the Museum of Fine Arts in Bern.

 Music and audio recordings

 Wölfli's work has inspired many composers.
 Danish composer Per Nørgård, after viewing a Wölfli exhibition in 1979, embarked on a schizoid style lasting for several years; among the works of this time are an opera on the life of Wölfli called The Divine Circus.
 The chamber opera Wölfli Szenen (Wölfli Scenes), which premiered in Graz, Austria, in 1981, featured music by Georg Friedrich Haas, the Austrian composer of spectral music, Gösta Neuwirth, Anton Prestele and Wolfgang Rihm.

 On their web site, The Adolph Wölfli Foundation poses the following question:

-Naturally enough, the question whether Wölfli's music can be played is asked again and again.
-The answer is yes, with some difficulty.
-Parts of the musical manuscripts of 1913 were analyzed in 1976 by Kjell Keller and Peter Streif and were performed.
-These are dances – as Wölfli indicates – waltzes, mazurkas, and polkas similar in their melody to folk music.
-How Wölfli acquired his knowledge of music and its signs and terms is not clear.
-He heard singing in the village church.
-Perhaps he himself sang along.
-There he could see song books from the eighteenth century with six-line staffs (explaining, perhaps, his continuous use of six lines in his musical notations).
-At festivities he heard dance music, and on military occasions he heard the marches he loved so well.
-More important than the concrete evaluation of his music notations is Wölfli's concept of viewing and designing his whole oeuvre as a big musical composition.
-The basic element underlying his compositions and his whole oeuvre is rhythm.
-Rhythm pervades not only his music but his poems and prose, and there is also a distinctive rhythmic flow in his handwriting.